chauff/cse1500-web-transcripts/Lecture-2.md

 ![Web app development cycle](img/L2-cycle.png)

 In a **usability test**, a user is given a **typical task**, e.g.

 - How to create a user account;
-- How to retrievea a lost password;
+- How to retrieve a lost password;
 - How to change the credit card information;
 - How to delete a user account;
 - How to find an article in the archive;
 - How to edit a posting made in a forum;
 - How to start a game;

 and her performance on the task is being recorded.
 Performance metrics depend on the task, it could be the **number of clicks** required to complete the task, the **time taken** or the **number of wrongly clicked elements**.

 Testers should be a mix of target audience and average web users; 2-3 testers per iteration tend to be sufficient.